 Best Practices For Transporting Containers

 Whether it’s referred to as an intermodal container, a Conex box, or a shipping container, these rigid structures, typically made out of corrugated steel, are built to be universally handled by rail, ship, or truck.
 Shipping containers come in a variety of standardized dimensions to handle all types of cargo for domestic and international transport.
-FR8Star’s network of brokers and carriers can safely and securely haul containers—as well as heavy equipment, machinery, and general freight—and can get your cargo from point A to point B without a hassle.
+FR8Star’s network of transport companies can safely and securely haul containers—as well as heavy equipment, machinery, and general freight—and can get your cargo from point A to point B without a hassle.

 Choose A Transport Method

 In the United States, shipping container manufacturers follow size requirements set by the Industrial Standards Organization (ISO); they are available in 20-, 40, and 45-feet lengths.
 In addition to selecting a container of the suitable length, you’ll also need to choose a container type; some popular options include dry cargo, flat rack, open top, tunnel, and side-open containers.

 For ease of delivery on sites without a crane or forklift, shippers can opt for a tilt or tipper trailer, which features a platform and a mechanism (such a hydraulic cylinder to lift the bed or a cable system to move the container) to ease loading and unloading.